School Counseling Center

 Preparation and practice is the key to success.
 We begin preparing our students for graduation and college entrance exams early.
 With plenty of support and encouragement, we challenge our students to recognize and capitalize on their unique strengths

 and talents—so they feel confident and comfortable when it counts.
-Please see our registration guide for more information.
+Please see our registration guides below for more information.

 Commonwealth University of Pennsylvania